dongmo-qcq/FG-CAM/README.md

 ## Introduction
-Implementation of [Empowering CAM-based Methods with Capability to Generate Fine-Grained and High-Faithfulness Explanations].
+Implementation of [Empowering CAM-Based Methods with Capability to Generate Fine-Grained and High-Faithfulness Explanations].

 Our method can generate fine-grained visual explanations with high faithfulness in shallow and intermediate convolutional layers as well as in the input layer.